rogurr/patina-qemu/docs/Build_Details.md

 Due to the constant changing of build tools and often subtle differences that can be encountered on build machines, the recommended method to compile is to use a Linux container as described in the primary [Readme.md](https://github.com/OpenDevicePartnership/patina-qemu/blob/main/Readme.md) file.
-If however it is more desireable to support building in Linux or Windows outside the container, the following steps are not guaranteed to work in all scenarios, but do provide a setup baseline to work from.
+If however it is more desirable to support building in Linux or Windows outside the container, the following steps are not guaranteed to work in all scenarios, but do provide a setup baseline to work from.

 ## Prerequisites